Startup business ideas in Canada with low setup costs

 Understand your cash flow

 Even profitable businesses need consistent cash flow to stay healthy.
-Cash flow is the money moving in and out of your business.
+Cash flow is the money moving in and out of your business at any given time.

 Monitor your cash flow by: